XueFuzhao/XueFuzhao.github.io/_pages/about.md

   - /about.html
 ---

 My name is Fuzhao Xue.
-You can also call me Frio if you like.
+You can also call me Frio if you prefer.
 I'm a MEng student in Nanyang Technological University (NTU), supervised by [Prof Chng Eng Siong](https://www3.ntu.edu.sg/home/aseschng/default.html/) & [Prof Sun Aixin](https://personal.ntu.edu.sg/axsun/).
 Before joining NTU, I was a research intern in National University of Singapore, supervised by [Prof Wang Ye](https://smcnus.comp.nus.edu.sg/).
 Please check my [CV](/cv.pdf) for further information.

 **I will apply for Ph.D. starting from Fall 2021.
 Feel free to drop me an email if interested!**